juanechaparro/git-history-front/README.md

+## Frontend (React)

+1. Install dependencies:
+cd frontend
+npm install

+2. Run the frontend app:
+npm start

+The app will open in your default browser at `http://localhost:5173/`.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.